IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/1-welcome.PNG)

-<a name ="get_credentials" ></a> If all goes well you should be on the welcome screen for your new service.
+<a name ="get_credentials" ></a>
+- If all goes well you should be on the welcome screen for your new service.
 Click the "Create Network" button to see the dashboard for your network.

 ![](/doc_images/2-create-wizard.PNG)

 - Now you should see the create network wizard.
-Fill out the wizard and I'll meet you onthe summary page.
+Fill out the wizard and I'll meet you on the summary page.

 ![](/doc_images/3-create-summary.PNG)